joseeden/joeden/docs/005-Cybersecurity/009-Incident-Response/001-Incident-Responses.md

 ## Terminologies

-Understanding incident response begins with knowing the terms for various cyberattacks.

 | Terminology         | Description                                                                                                                                                                   |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------
 | **Breach**          | The loss of control or unauthorized access to personally identifiable information.
 (NIST SP 800-53 Rev. 5)                                                                    |